nighthawk/web-longplay/longplay/ios/faq.md

 When you're not connected to WiFi, albums in your library that you haven't downloaded to your device are faded.
 If you have a cellular connection and you allowed the Music app to download music over cellular, you will still be able to download and listen to that album though.
 However, mobile data charges might apply!

-*Note*: There's an advanced settings in the Settings.app to adjust this setting.
+_Note_: There's an advanced settings in the Settings.app to adjust this setting.
 You can opt to keep the default behaviour of greying out while you're not on WiFi, to always grey out albums you haven't downloaded, or to never grey them out.

 ### Can I hide albums that I don't have downloaded?

-Yes, when you have albums that are greyed out, swipe to get to the side setting and then select "Show" > "Downloaded only".
+Yes, there's a smart collection called "Downloaded", which only shows those albums.

 ### It's showing all my kids' albums / meditation / white noise albums and playlists!
 Can I hide those?

 Sure, you can.
 Long tap on an item you want to hide then select "Hide".
 If you later want to show it again, swipe to the side albums list to the side, select "Show" > "Hidden things" and it'll re-appear.
 You can then make it visible again, by long tapping it and selecting "Unhide".

-### How do I add missing album artwort?
+### How do I add missing album artwork?

 You can add album artwork via iTunes / the Music app on your computer via two ways: